 Local Policy Policy Target Indicator Trigger Level Performance Performance RD 1 Respect site and surroundings and ensure sustainable land take.
 Average density of residential development permitted.
 Average density of residential development permitted falling below 35 dwellings per hectare unless justified by policy.
-GREEN Deviations from the 35 dwellings per hectare density requirement were justified where site-specific conditions necessitated doing so.
+Green Deviations from the 35 dwellings per hectare density requirement were justified where site-specific conditions necessitated doing so.
 RD 1 Produce supplementary planning guidance regarding design.
 (This field has been left blank intentionally) Supplementary planning guidance not produced by the end of 2013.
-GREEN Supplementary Planning Guidance 'Residential Development' was adopted in October 2016.
+Green Supplementary Planning Guidance 'Residential Development' was adopted in October 2016.
 BSC 1 Create mixed and balanced communities.
 The provision of a range of house sizes, types and tenure to reflect local need.
-No developments completed with a range of house sizes, types and tenure to reflect local need GREEN There have been a number of residential development schemes that delivered a range of house types and sizes to reflect local need such as, 'Cae Topyn' in Denbigh, 'Cae Mair' in Llanfair DC and 'Cysgod y Graig' in Dyserth.
+No developments completed with a range of house sizes, types and tenure to reflect local need Green There have been a number of residential development schemes that delivered a range of house types and sizes to reflect local need such as, 'Cae Topyn' in Denbigh, 'Cae Mair' in Llanfair DC and 'Cysgod y Graig' in Dyserth.
 BSC 7 Prevent the creation of Houses in Multiple Occupation Number of HMOs granted planning permission.
 1 or more HMOs granted planning permission.
-GREEN None.
+Red Three planning applications were granted permission retrospectively in June 2022.

 Local Policy Policy Target Indicator Trigger Level Performance Performance VOE 1 Direct inappropriate development away from the flood plain Amount of development permitted in C1 and C2 flood plain areas not meeting all TAN 15 tests (paragraph 6.2 i-v).
 1 or more granted planning permission.
-RED Planning permission was granted for a highly vulnerable development that did not meet all TAN15 tests.
+Red Planning permission ref. no. 43/2022/0537 was granted for a highly vulnerable development that did not meet all TAN15 tests.